2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Read full report on Allied Health Professions at Siena Heights University

-With a ranking of #13, Ohio State University - Main Campus did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
-Located in the large city of Columbus, Ohio State is a public college with a very large student population.
+Ohio State University - Main Campus ranked #13 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Trade Schools list.
+Located in the city of Columbus, Ohio State is a public school with a fairly large student population.

 About 71% of the students majoring in allied health at the school are women while 29% are male.